Mikayla Larzo, Psy.D

-Mikayla Larzo is a 3rd year student in Marshall University’s Doctor of Clinical Psychology Program (Psy.D.).
+Mikayla Larzo is is a recent graduate of Marshall University’s Doctor of Clinical Psychology Program (Psy.D.).
 She obtained her Master of Arts in General Psychology with a clinical emphasis from Marshall University in 2019, and her Bachelors of Arts degree in Psychology from Marshall University in 2017.

-Currently, Ms. Larzo works as a doctoral practicum student at the Hershel Woody Williams VA Medical Center in Huntington, West Virginia, Supervised Psychologist at a private practice in South Charleston, West Virginia, a teaching assistant at Marshall University, and graduate assistant with the Women’s and Gender Center.
-Ms. Larzo is a co-leader for the Marshall Medical Outreach program that provides services to individuals experiencing homelessness or who are unstably housed.
-Additionally, Ms. Larzo serves at the West Virginia Psychological Association Student Representative and greatly enjoys advocating for social justice issues at the state and federal levels.
-She is pursuing her research interests by conducting a study for her Doctoral Research, titled, Stigma Among Training Health Professionals: The Impact of Mental Health First Aid Training.
-Mikayla is positioned to graduate in 2022, and looks forward to beginning her career in rural West Virginia as a Clinical Psychologist.
+Ms. Larzo worked as a doctoral practicum student at the Hershel Woody Williams VA Medical Center in Huntington, West Virginia, Supervised Psychologist at a private practice in South Charleston, West Virginia, a teaching assistant at Marshall University, and graduate assistant with the Women’s and Gender Center.
+Ms. Larzo was a co-leader for the Marshall Medical Outreach program that provided services to individuals experiencing homelessness or who were unstably housed.
+Additionally, Ms. Larzo served at the West Virginia Psychological Association Student Representative and greatly enjoyed advocating for social justice issues at the state and federal levels.
+She pursued her research interests by conducting a study for her Doctoral Research, titled, Stigma Among Training Health Professionals: The Impact of Mental Health First Aid Training, and is ready to begin her career in rural West Virginia as a Clinical Psychologist.